Calculus of variations and optimal control for generalized functions: Optimal control problems

 By \eqref{re8} and \eqref{re11}, we have

 and

 Now, using in \eqref{re14} equalities \eqref{re15}, \eqref{re16} and integrating by parts (Thm.~\ref{thm:intRules}.\ref{enu:intByParts}) with $\bar{q}(t_{1})=0$, $p^{u}(t_{2})=0$, we get

-The proof is now completed applying the fundamental lemma Cor.~\ref{cor:fundLem}. \end{proof} Summarizing these results yields the weak Pontryagin Maximum Principle: \begin{cor}[Weak Pontryagin Maximum Principle] If $v\in\accentset{\circ}{\mathcal{A}}$ is a local extremal of $I[-]$, i.e.~it solves problem \eqref{eq:optCtrlProbl}, then $(q^{v},v,p^{v})\in\gsf([t_{1},t_{2}],\rti^{d})$ are solution of the system
+The proof is now completed applying the fundamental lemma Cor.~\ref{cor:fundLem}. \end{proof} Summarizing these results yields the weak Pontryagin Maximum Principle: \begin{cor}[Weak Pontryagin Maximum Principle] In the assumptions of Thm.~\ref{RE1}, if $v\in\accentset{\circ}{\mathcal{A}}$ is a local extremal of $I[-]$, i.e.~it solves problem \eqref{eq:optCtrlProbl}, then $(q^{v},v,p^{v})\in\gsf([t_{1},t_{2}],\rti^{d})$ are solution of the system

 Moreover, if $(q,u,p)\in\gsf([t_{1},t_{2}],\rti^{d})$ solve \eqref{wps}, then necessarily $(q,p)=(q^{u},p^{u})$. \end{cor}